-At June 30, 2014 and 2013, the net termination value (i.e., mark-to-market value) of the derivative instruments totaled \$57,969,000 and \$55,237,000, respectively.
+At June 30, 2015 and 2014, the net termination value (i.e., mark-to-market value) of the derivative instruments totaled \$68,455,000 and \$57,969,000, respectively.
 The Hospital may be exposed to credit loss in the event of nonperformance by the other party to the interest rate swap agreements, the risk of which is reflected in the fair value of the instruments under ASC 820.
 However, the Hospital does not anticipate nonperformance by the counterparty.

-During fiscal 2014, the Hospital paid net payments under its interest rate swap program of \$6,464,000.
-In fiscal 2013, the Hospital paid net payments under its interest rate swap program of \$5,342,000.
+During fiscal 2015, the Hospital paid net payments under its interest rate swap program of \$6,411,000.
+In fiscal 2014, the Hospital paid net payments under its interest rate swap program of \$6,464,000.
 These amounts are included within realized and unrealized gains (losses) on interest rate swap contracts, net in the accompanying consolidated statements of operations and changes in net assets and investing activities in the accompanying consolidated statements of cash flows.

 Under the derivative contract, the Hospital must transfer collateral for the benefit of the counterparty to the extent that the termination values exceed certain limits.
-The Hospital's collateral requirement for the benefit of the counterparty was approximately \$51,616,000 and \$49,775,000 at June 30, 2014 and 2013, respectively.
+The Hospital's collateral requirement for the benefit of the counterparty was approximately \$62,939,000 and \$51,616,000 at June 30, 2015 and 2014, respectively.
 The ongoing mark-to-market values and resulting collateral requirements of the Hospital's interest rate swap contract are subject to variability based on market factors (primarily changes in interest rates).
 Collateral requirements under this interest rate swap contract are excluded from unrestricted cash and investments for purposes of determining the System's compliance with its liquidity covenants under its Maryland Health and Higher Educational Facilities Authority (MHHEFA or the Authority) revenue bond agreements and its derivative agreements.
 Collateral amounts are included in noncurrent assets in the accompanying consolidated balance sheets.
-The settlement date with the financial institution correlated with the reporting period end date (June 30), and therefore no additional collateral was due to nor from the financial institution at June 30, 2014, whereas \$1,067,000 was due to the financial institution at June 30, 2013.
-This amount is included in other accrued expenses in the accompanying consolidated balance sheet as of June 30, 2013, and is reflected within investing activities in the accompanying consolidated statements of cash flows.
-The collateral requirement as of September 29, 2014, was \$55,019,000.
+As of June 30, 2015, approximately \$3,657,000 was due to the financial institution, whereas as of June 30, 2014 the settlement date with the financial institution correlated with the reporting period end date, and therefore no additional collateral was due.

+The amount due is included in other accrued expenses in the accompanying consolidated balance sheet as of June 30, 2015, and is reflected within investing activities in the accompanying consolidated statements of cash flows.
+The collateral requirement as of September 21, 2015, was \$69,974,000.